Tresjs/tres/docs/guide/index.md

 > Post-processing, in simple terms, consist in applying visual effects to your 3D scenes after they have been rendered.
 It allows you to add beautiful effects such as depth-of-field, bloom, motion blur, and many more.
 These effects can greatly enhance the overall look and feel of your projects, making them more immersive and visually captivating.

-The `post-processing` package leverages the excellent work done by the pmndrs [postprocessing](https://github.com/pmndrs/postprocessing) package , providing you with an easy-to-use, Vue-centric solution that makes the developer experience (DX) smoother and more delightful.
+The `post-processing` package leverages both the excellent work done by the pmndrs [postprocessing](https://github.com/pmndrs/postprocessing) package and native [Three.js post-processing effects](https://threejs.org/examples/?q=postprocessing#webgl_postprocessing).
+Providing you with an easy-to-use, Vue-centric solution that makes the developer experience (DX) smoother and more delightful.

-Because Post-processing, is not an easy task, fortunate now it is 😜.
+Post-processing used to be not an easy task, but fortunately, now it is. 😜

 ::: info
 This package is not required to use with the core library, but it can make your DX significally better, specially for complex scenes.